-The Noise Management Forums are a series of briefings, tables, and working groups that will help the airport work smarter with its communities and collaborate better with industry.
+The Noise Management Forums are a series of briefings, presentations, and working groups that will help Pearson work smarter with its communities and collaborate better with industry partners.

 Pearson Public Meetings

 5:00 pm to 6:30 pm - drop in style portion.
-This part of the evening has interactive stations for residents to have one-on-one discussions to learn more about airport operations that impact their neighborhoods.
+This part of the evening has interactive stations for residents to have one-on-one discussions with our staff to learn more about airport operations that impact their neighborhoods.